dwclark/modern-dsls/README.md

 ## email - Simple Closure Based DSL

 This project simulates a simple email dsl.
-The Email.groovy file defines the DSL and basic.groovy uses the DSL.
-To see the DSL in action simply run basic.groovy from inside groovysh or groovyConsole.
+The `Email.groovy` file defines the DSL and `basic.groovy` uses the DSL.
+To see the DSL in action simply run `groovy basic.groovy`.

 ## emailForIde - Simple Closure Based DSL with IDE Enhancements

 This project is virtually identical to the email project.
-The only differences are an IntelliJ project file and a slight modification to the DSL in Email.groovy.
-The DSL now uses the @DelegatesTo annotation which should allow IntelliJ to provide code completion.
+The only differences are an IntelliJ project file and a slight modification to the DSL in `Email.groovy`.
+The DSL now uses the `@DelegatesTo` annotation which should allow IntelliJ to provide code completion.
 Run the project in the same way as the email project.

 ## emailBaseScript - Simple Script Based DSL

 Again, this is virtually the same DSL as in email and emailForIde.
 The difference is that the DSL is defined as a custom base script.
-This means that basic.groovy now uses the @BaseScript annotation to tell groovy to run this instead of the default base shell script.
+This means that `basic.groovy` now uses the `@BaseScript` annotation to tell groovy to run this instead of the default base shell script.
 Run it in the same way as email and emailForIde.

 ## scheduler - A More Complete DSL